Beautiful home in Eugene in small co-housing/community

-A three to four family intentional community/ co-housing living, with members committed to ecological living, social/racial/economic/ecological justice, supporting a diverse gender spectrum, and clear, kind communication.
+A small, family-focused, intentional community/ co-housing living, with members committed to ecological living, social/racial/economic/ecological justice, supporting a diverse gender spectrum, and clear, kind communication.

 We own 1.2 acres in the city limits of Eugene (Churchill neighborhood), with fruit trees, garden space, and young dairy animals.
-We have three homes, as well as common space and a smaller dwelling for work/trade or guests.
+We have three homes and a tiny house, as well as common space and a smaller dwelling for work/trade or guests.
 Each family has the opportunity to own their own living space, and the community will have shared ownership of the common rooms and the land.

 We have a co-op preschool on-site, for us and neighbor kids of preschool age.